MicrosoftDocs/SupportArticles-docs/support/azure/virtual-machines/vm-inspector-azure-virtual-machines.md

 ## Select an analysis scenario to run

 The following analysis scenarios are available to run from the Azure portal.
-Based on the logs and issues you're having, choose an analysis to run.
-Below are the files collected in the analysis.
+Based on the logs and issues that you're experiencing, choose an analysis to run.

-### Windows Diagnostics
+### Windows diagnostics
 <details>
 <summary>Click here to expand this list.</summary>